typesense/typesense-website/typesense.org/guide.html.md

 ---
 layout: page
-title: Getting Started
+title: Typesense Guide
 nav_label: guide
 permalink: /guide/
 ---

 <div class="row no-gutters">
   <div id="doc-col" class="col-md-8">
-    <p>Let's get you started with a quick guide that will show you how to install Typesense, index some documents
-    and explore the data with some search queries.</p>
+    <p>Let's begin by installing Typesense, indexing some documents and exploring the data with some search queries.</p>

-    <p>If you are looking for a detailed dive into Typesense, refer to our <a href="/api">API documentation</a>.</p>
+    <p>For a detailed dive into the Typesense API, refer to our <a href="/api">API documentation</a>.</p>

     <h3 id="install-typesense">Installing Typesense</h3>